Ula666/Engineering_84/README.md

 - ### __Question 18__: Four pillars of OOP
 __Answer__:
-**Abstraction:** - is the process of showing only essential/necessary features of an entity/object to the outside world and hide the other irrelevant information.
+- **Abstraction:** - is the process of showing only essential/necessary features of an entity/object to the outside world and hide the other irrelevant information.
-**Encapsulation:** - Makes data private from user.
-Providing security to data by making the variable as private and expose the property to access the private data which would be public.
+**Example**: A radio has a tuner, an antenna, a volume control, and an on/off switch.
+To use it, you don't need to know that the antenna captures radio frequency signals, converts them to electrical signals, and then boosts their strength.
+In other words, you can say that the radio is an object that was designed to hide its complexity.
+- **Encapsulation:** - Is a process of wrapping the data and the code.
+It's an OOP concept which binds data and functions into a single component while restricting access to some components.
+The implementation of an object is hidden from the rest of the program.
+It keeps the data and the code safe from external interference.
+The main purpose or use of the encapsulation is to provide the security to the data of a class.
+**Example**: Driving a car.
+Do you need to know exactly how every aspect of a car works (engine, alternator, and so on)?
+No - you need to know how to use the steering wheel, brakes, accelerator, and so on.
-**Inheritance:** - The ability of creating a new class from an existing class.
+- **Inheritance:** - The ability of creating a new class from an existing class.
 Inherit attributes(variables) and methods(behaviours) from a parent class.
-**Polymorphism:** - Inherit from a parent class as well as override the data.
+- **Polymorphism:** - Inherit from a parent class as well as override the data.
 A subclass can define its own unique behavior and still share the same functionalities or behavior of its parent/base class.